 The easiest way to describe me is as an excitable geek doing his best to live an authentic intersectional feminist life.
-I'm also the kind of person who writes a paragraph when a predicate will do and will happily expound on any given topic.
-It's probably fitting that my major aspiration is to get into grad school for a PhD in psychology, where I can work on PTSD and its intersections with kyriarchal violence.
+I get weepy at Ariel's Undersea Adventure when she sings Part of Your World, and at the Nightmare Before Christmas themed Haunted Mansion when all of it.
+My major aspiration is to get into grad school for a PhD in psychology, where I can work on PTSD and its intersections with kyriarchal violence.

 My leisure time is usually focused more on active than passive.
 I prefer games over movies and writing over reading for the most part, and I'd always prefer to play music than listen to it.
 I also really enjoy cooking, and I'm pretty good at it, though I do come up with some very unusual things sometimes - and sometimes I just plain make a culinary shitpost.
 On the whole, I'd rather spend my free time making something (a story, a tasty sandwich, or a virtual world free of the threat of the Wild Hunt) than I would say, watching sports or even playing a competitive shooter - although when I do the latter I'm always seem to end up in a support role.
 I just like to help!

 As a closer, I asked some friends to describe what they see as my major traits (because toxic masculinity and going it alone are not my jam), and they described me as someone who's intelligent, caring, and honest.
 If you asked me to put a single sort of key concept in life as my most important, I think it would be compassion.
 Friends have insisted that I include being a good listener, and although I feel like anyone can make that claim, I'd love a chance to show it.

 I'm also pretty good at cooking, writing, and explaining why you shouldn't say something is your spirit animal (but you should definitely call it your patronus).